PatrykKomendo/Portfolio/README.md

 # Portfolio
 # About me
 My name is Patryk Komendo.
-I am motivated Junior Software Tester candidate.
-Over the past few months, I was acquiring new knowledge and skills through various types of courses, internet research, or books about testing.
+I am motivated to start my journey in the IT world as a Software Tester.
+I was acquiring my knowledge and skills through various types of courses, internet research, or books about testing.
 Thanks to that, I became a Software Development Academy graduate and a certified tester (ISTQB).
-On this repository I would like to share my gained experience from personal studies and researches.
+I am prepared for further learning and development.

+Privately, I am keen on strength sport disciplines.
+Apart from that, I am a fan of computer games.
+In my free time, I also like to delve into the intriguing world of astrophysics, and also relax with an interesting tv series or music :)
 # Technical Skills
 * Software Testing
 * Creating test cases